Life

 Chess pieces against a bright yellow background.

-Chess is famous for being a difficult game to master.
 Professional players dedicate years to learning all the different strategies in the game; they need to study continuously to keep up with the competition.
 Chess has baffled players for centuries.
 It probably first appeared in India in the 6th century CE.
 This is where the earliest version of the game, chaturanga, was played with a similar 8×8 grid board and different game pieces similar to the ones used in modern chess.

 The goal of chess is to trap your opponent’s king and force them into a checkmate.
 To do this, you move strategically across the board to get closer to and compromise your opponent’s king.
 Each type of chess piece has its own way of moving.
 No piece other than the knight and castling can jump over another piece.
 A piece is captured when you take its place on a square.